aazahrou/aspirethemes.github.io/_docs/bold-wordpress.md

 ##### Widgets

-This will help you control the widgets which are supported in the site footer, you can add new widget or remove one.
+This will help you control the widgets which are supported in the site footer, you can add a new widget or remove one.

 ##### Static Front Page

 Here you can set the homepage for your website.
-It could be the blog page with a list of posts, ot it could be a page like the about page for example.
+It could be the blog page with a list of posts, or it could be a page like the about page for example.

 ##### Additional CSS

-This is a great place if you want to add more CSS stylying to your website.
+This is a great place if you want to add more CSS styling to your website.

 ---